 Having the right bath products and tools to make bath time fun and simple is key.
 It’s important to be prepared and have the tools you need.

 - From the time they’re a newborn until they are big enough to sit up in the bath by themselves, you will need a baby bath.
 My favorite has always been the AngelCare Baby Bath.
 It is so simple, comfortable, affordable, and beyond easy to clean!
-It can easily be stored and is hands down my favorite baby bath.
+It is super simple to store and is hands down my favorite baby bath.

 - Skip Hop Bath Set.
 If you’re looking for the water spout cover and the pour spout, this set has both of those products and MORE!
 It also includes an elbow pad and kneeler pad for your comfort (which shouldn’t be overlooked!)
 This set is a must-have for bath time fun in my opinion.

 - Robes and fun towels.
-These give them something fun to look forward to because bath time can be TOO MUCH FUN!
-This leaves them not wanting to get out of the bath, making it a hard sell to leave the nice warm bath for cold air.
-Having a fun character towel and/or soft robe to bundle up in can make that transition easier.
+These give them something to look forward to post-bath because bath time CAN be TOO MUCH FUN!
+Having so much fun makes it a hard sell to leave the nice warm bath for the cold air.
+Having a fun character towel and/or soft robe to bundle up in can make that transition much easier.

 BATH TIME HACKS

 These are some of my favorite bath time hacks that I’ve learned throughout the years.
-Use these hacks to make bath time even easier for you and your kids!
+These hacks will make bath time even easier for you and your kids!